pgier/maven-dependency-management-extension/README.md

     mvn install -DpluginManagement=org.jboss:jboss-parent:10

 This will apply all <pluginManagement/> versions from the remote pom, to the local pom.
+Multiple remote plugin management poms can be specified on the command line using a comma separated list of GAVs.
+The first pom specified will be given the highest priority if conflicts occur.

+    mvn install -DpluginManagement=org.company:pluginMgrA:1.0,org.company:pluginMgrB:2.0

 ## Building from source